-Many people experience some form of lower back pain in a lifetime.
+Many people experience some form of pelvic and lower back pain in a lifetime.
 More often than not, it is women who suffer from both back and pelvic pain as there are symptoms of one pain that may ultimately affect the other.
 The most common causes of back and pelvic pain usually are a result of muscle strains and tension caused to these parts of the body due to lack of flexibility and proper alignment.
 When we are active (especially in instances when we are pulling, pushing, lifting or throwing) if there is no proper support for these areas of our bodies we may notice feelings of soreness, discomfort and pain which is your body’s way of letting us know that it has been overexerted.

 If there is a strained or sprained muscle in the back, this can cause sympathetic pain through the pelvis.
 This also works the other way around.
 For instance, if one is suffering from a pinched nerve in the back, this can cause pain through the pelvis that can even resonate down through the legs and feet.